Enabling the Built-in HTTP Cache Invalidation System

 A caching reverse proxy supporting cache tags (e.g. Varnish, Cloudflare, Fastly) must be put in front of the web server and store all responses returned by the API with a high TTL.
 This means that after the first request, all subsequent requests will not hit the web server, and will be served instantly from the cache.

-The API Platform distribution relies on the Caddy web server which provide an official HTTP cache module called cache-handler, that is based on Souin.
+The API Platform distribution relies on the Caddy web server which provides an official HTTP cache module called cache-handler, that is based on Souin.

-The integration using the cache-handler is quite simple.
-You juste have to update the api/Dockerfile to build your caddy instance with the HTTP cache
+The integration using the cache handler is quite simple.
+You just have to update the api/Dockerfile to build your caddy instance with the HTTP cache

 # Versions